 Preparing For Surgery

-Nothing else has worked so doctors tell me that surgery is the only way to make the pain go away and let me enjoy a normal life again.
+Nothing else has worked, so doctors tell me that surgery is the only way to make the pain go away and let me enjoy a normal life again.
 So, what’s next?
 Here are some important things to consider when you are preparing for orthopedic surgery.

 1) You’ll go through pre-admission testing which means

 - Medical evaluation

 - Education about what to expect before and after surgery